evolutiatech/evolutiatech/README.md

 • Activation Functions;

-• Bias Neurons
+• Bias Neurons.

 Seeing how this simple neural network is calculated will form the foundation for understanding training, and other more complex features of neural networks.

-### Understanding the Summation Operator
+### 1. Understanding the Summation Operator

-### 1. Summation Operator reduced to pseudocode
+### • Summation Operator reduced to pseudocode

 <p align="justify">
 In this section, we will take a quick look at the summation operator.
 The summation operator, represented by the capital Greek letter sigma can be seen in Equation Below.
 The above equation is a summation.
 If you are unfamiliar with sigma notation, it is essentially the same thing as a programming for loop.